howfonte/RBVolumeButtons/README.md

 Please do not hesitate to contact me at the following email address: chasefromm@mail.com.

-There will be an "INSTALL" button (without quotes) provided on thus README.md file soon.
+There will be an "INSTALL" button (without quotes) provided on this README.md file soon.